eLending and streaming

 Kindle eReaders are designed and manufactured by Amazon, and are intended for browsing, purchasing and downloading media from Amazon.com.
 As it has not been made available to us, Australian Public Libraries are not able to offer a Kindle eBook lending platform.
 To give Amazon feedback about their Australian Kindle policy, feel free to send them a message via the Amazon Australia Facebook page.

 If you are using an eReader (not a Kindle) you will need to first download titles to Adobe Digital Editions to transfer.
-A guide from OverDrive which can be used for BorrowBox and indyreads by Odilo is available here.
+Check the help page from BorrowBox and indyreads by Odilo is available here.

 eReading Resources